Brow Lift Procedures

 The best way to see if a temple lift would benefit you is to elevate your temple and see if you like the look.
 Simply, place the finger tips of your index, middle, and ring finger right at the hairline of your temple and elevate it gently; not too much because this will over correct.
 Chances are this will dramatically create a more youthful, elegant appearance.

-Using the CustomLift® custom face lift approach, Dr. Cruise routinely performs both an upper blepharoplasty and a temple lift at the same time.
+Using the CustomLift® custom face lift approach, Joseph T Cruise, MD routinely performs both an upper blepharoplasty and a temple lift at the same time.
 This rejuvenates the entire upper face.
 Best of all, both can be easily done under local anesthesia without pain.

 With aging and loss of facial volume, the brow routinely drops down.
 Sagging of the brow is almost never uniform.
 The outer part of the brow almost always sags more than the inner part.
 See if this applies to you.
 If only the outer part of the eye brow has fallen (which is often the case) then a temple lift is the best choice for correction.